cloudmesh-book/book-latex-2018/cloud-technologies/all.md

 data [@boykin2014summingbird].
 Summingbird uses an algebraic structure called a commutative semigroup to perform aggregations of both batch and online processes [@boykin2014summingbird].
-A commutative semigroup is a particular type of semigroup ``where the associated binary operation is also commutative'' [@boykin2014summingbird].
-The types of data that Summingbird takes as inputs are streams and snapshots [@boykin2014summingbird].
+A commutative semigroup is a particular type of semigroup

+> ``where the associated binary operation is also commutative'' [@boykin2014summingbird].

+The types of data that
+Summingbird takes as inputs are streams and snapshots [@boykin2014summingbird].
 The types of data Summingbird jobs generate are called stores and sinks [@boykin2014summingbird].
+Stores are

-Stores are ``an abstract model of a key-value store'' while sinks are unaggregated tuples from a producer [@boykin2014summingbird].
-Summingbird aims to simplify the process of both batch and online analytics by exploiting ``the formal properties of algebraic structures'' to integrate the various modes of distributed processing [@boykin2014summingbird].
+> ``an abstract model of a key-value store''

+while sinks are unaggregated tuples from a producer [@boykin2014summingbird].
+Summingbird aims to simplify the process of both batch and online analytics by exploiting

+> ``the formal properties of algebraic structures''

+to integrate the various
+modes of distributed processing [@boykin2014summingbird].

-# Lumberyard
+# Lumberyard :o:

 |          |                        |